 American Revolution Museum at Yorktown Artifact Gallery

-Objects made and used during the second half of the 18th century will be exhibited throughout the American Revolution Museum at Yorktown galleries.
+Nearly 500 objects made and used during the second half of the 18th century are on exhibit throughout the American Revolution Museum at Yorktown galleries.
 A sampling of the museum’s collection of more than 1,300 artifacts of the American Revolution and early national periods – including documents, paintings, engravings, military equipment, tools, personal effects and furnishings – is presented here.

 Statue of George Washington